ciioprof0/stixd-validator/docs/stixd/STIX-D 0.1 Construction Rules.md

 #### Strings

-Strings consists of a sequence of Unicode characters enclosed in double quotes "...".
+Strings consist of a sequence of Unicode characters enclosed in double quotes "...".
 Quotation marks and backslashes within strings have to be escaped by a backslash.

 Strings, variables, proper names and bracketed strings can be concatenated by the left-associative operator &.
 The ACE parser APE does not perform concatenations.